A RUSH TO JUDGEMENT:

 “I find almost all of them to be sincere to a fault in their determination to keep their districts free of crime,” he says.
 “And I have learned that every law officer worthy of the name constantly chafes at the political shackles he is forced to wear.”

 De Witt’s chief diversions are hunting and fishing.
-An inveterate snow-dodger, his home is nominally in California, but he may be found anywhere until winter, when he heads south.
+An inveterate snow-dodger, his home is nomally in California, but he may be found anywhere until winter, when he heads south.

 In his travels, De Witt has had experiences both blood-chilling and heart-warming.
 From these he is writing a book, “I Cover Crime,” which will be published soon.